Rakshithac183/tmu-compute-gallery/ACG.md

 ![](/img/LabDeveloper/ManageImage/acg-create-details-01.jpg)

-7. Post the validation is passed, verify the details in the **Review + create** tab and proceed with creating the resource by clicking **Create** button.
+7. Post the validation is passed, verify the details in the **Review + create** tab and proceed with creating the resource by clicking on **Create** button.

 > **Note:** It will take for around 30 seconds for Azure to create the Compute Gallery.